ntduoc100/demeter/Demeter-DataProcess/README.md

 A branch in [Demeter Weather](https://github.com/ntduoc100/demeter), used to crawl data, preprocess, update, train and predict for a weather project.

+For public branch to use Github Actions, please access [Public-DataProcess](https://github.com/huutuan122/test-crawl)

 # Description

 - `dataCollecting.py` used to collect data from free.meteo.com